Your sales incentive strategy probably needs a health check.

 Once the answer is “yes” to all of those questions, you’ll be confident your sales incentive program is set up for success.
 And unlike other audits – ahem IRS – you’ll feel good about the money you’ll make and save as a result.

-The Right Time to Do an Audit
+The Right Time to Do a Data Analysis

 - Increase sales